 People shy away from using the deceased’s name.
 They do this to try and minimize the pain the family might be feeling, but it can be very isolating to the grieving person, almost as though their memory is already being erased.

-Mentioning the deceased person by name and saying something positive and specific is a good way to express sympathy.
+Mentioning the deceased person by name and saying something positive and specific is a good way to express sympathy and support to the family or friend.

 2) “I’m sending my love to you and your family during this difficult time.”

 This message is short and sweet.
-A message like this can be very comforting to a grieving family.
+A message like this can be very comforting for a grieving family or friend to hear.
 You can use this message in a sympathy card or say it out loud.

 3) “You’re dealing with a lot right now.
 Why don’t I do X for you?
 I’m sure you could use a break.”